Region Area

 Melissa Ellis

-Melissa is a senior associate in the Private Client Department.
+Melissa is a legal director in the Private Client Department.
 Melissa advises high net worth individuals, based in the UK and internationally, on estate planning, lifetime giving and tax compliance.
 Melissa also advises individuals moving to and leaving the UK on tax residence and domicile issues.
 Melissa regularly advises trustees on structuring and UK tax issues particularly in relation to UK property holding structures and trust distributions to UK resident beneficiaries.

 Nick Manners